A scalable and broadly accepted methodology will benefit all parties

 A recommended practice to assure digital twins

-As the TechnipFMC / DNV GL pilot project continues, the aim is to refine the methodology to publish by the end of 2020 a new DNV GL recommended practice for the quality assurance of digital twins to increase their efficiency.
+As the TechnipFMC/DNV pilot project continues, the aim is to refine the methodology to publish by the end of 2020 a new DNV recommended practice for the quality assurance of digital twins to increase their efficiency.

 While the methodology is a first for the oil and gas industry, it is being built on tried and tested foundations.